zsk4/ResearchProgrammingIntro/README.md

 - Continuious Integration (GitHub Actions)
   - Unit Testing (e.g. PyTest, Coverage)

-Additional topics: Project design and structure, documentation, packaging for PyPi, issue tracking
+Additional topics: Project design and structure, documentation, packaging for PyPi, issue tracking, programmer quality of life (terminal personalization, IDEs, etc.)

 # Why
 Why should you take additional time to integrate these tools into your coding practices?